smritirangarajan/eye-disease-detection/README.md

 ## 🌐 Streamlit Deployment
 This project is deployed with **Streamlit**.
-You can run it locally or try it online (if deployment link is available, add it here).
+You can run it locally or try it online (https://smritirangarajan-eye-disease-detection-app-hj7ofx.streamlit.app/).

 **Run locally:**
 ```bash